SelectandStart/ugcms/README.md

 ## Why?

 Well, I was honestly tired of having multiple ban systems and donation systems across different types of games.
 Garry's Mod, (Team Fortress 2 and other Source Games use SourceMod), GoldSrc, and Sven Co-Op even have different systems.
 I just wanted one system to cover as many games as I can, and to be able to integrate any game it can't be used for easily using an API.
 Below is a breakdown of the platform’s robust features.

+## Demo

+Want to see Ultimate Gaming Community Management System (UGCMS) in action before buying it?
+You can [see our demo](https://ugcms.demo.selectandstart.com) here.
+Just remember, any changes made to the demo save, but are reset after 5 minutes.
+All dummy information is reset to default.
+You can either log in as a user or as a superadmin, and each shows information according to permissions.

+- Superadmin Account
+  - **Username**: root
+  - **Password**: root

+- User Account
+  - **Username**: user
+  - **Password**: user

 ## Features